bdobrica/AiDocker/llama2/README.md

 ## Use Case ##

-Given a conversation, get the next prompt (similar to ChatGPT).
+Given a conversation, get the next prompt, similar to OpenAI's ChatGPT.
+The interface is mostly the same as the one from ChatGPT, but the model is different.
+**Note:** The model requires a GPU with at least 16GB of memory to run properly.
+It can be run on a CPU, but it will be very slow.

 ## API EndPoints ##